On this page:

 Year 4 | Period 4

-You will learn about powertrain (specific to truck and transport), steering, antilock brake systems, air conditioning as well as vehicle electrical diagnosis, failure and analysis.
+You'll learn about powertrain (specific to truck and transport), steering, antilock brake systems, air conditioning, vehicle electrical diagnosis, failure and analysis.

 The term of apprenticeship for a Heavy Equipment Technician is four years (four 12-month periods), including a minimum of 1500 hours of on-the-job training and eight weeks of classroom instruction each year.